inspiros/mn914/README.md

 This repo is intended for storing the code for the joint project in our **M2 - Multimedia Networking** program.

-The objective of the project is to apply Stable Signature for GAN, and also propose a watermark encoder architecture that tries to enforce a _semantic_-level signature in the latter fine-tuned GAN models.
+The objective of the project is to apply [Stable Signature](https://ai.meta.com/blog/stable-signature-watermarking-generative-ai/) for GAN, and we also propose a watermark encoder architecture that tries to enforce a _semantic_-level signature in the latter fine-tuned GAN models.

 <p align="center">